 - Katya is used in the task for most of the Paladin of Shadows series, and is being trained by Jay to improve her abilities in it starting with Choosers of the Slain.

-- Infernal Devices having been given absolutely, totally false information that de Quincey is the Magister, the Clave devises a plan to have Will and Tessa enter one of de Quincey's lavish parties where he tortures mundanes like Nate by having Tessa transform into Camille Belcourt.
+- In The Clockwork Angel, having been given absolutely, totally false information that de Quincey is the Magister, the Clave devises a plan to have Will and Tessa enter one of de Quincey's lavish parties where he tortures mundanes like Nate by having Tessa transform into Camille Belcourt.
 At the sign of de Quincey breaking the Law, Will is supposed to signal the Clave so that they can kick some vampire ass.

 Live Action TV